kanopi/shrubs/README.md

 cy.login('user', 'password'); // as a specific user
 ```

-Assmuming there is some other process to create the user.
+Assuming there is some other process to create the user.

 ### Drupal Cypress logout
 Logs out of the current session